epohl236/ShowBtnEvents01/README.md

 - Click may not be triggered in mobile browsers, but pointerdown will.
 - Click may be the only event triggered in desktop browsers (using tab).
 - Exceptions in handlers don't seem to suppress events.
+- No difference was found between button and input elements.